petrhosek/libkern/README.md

 Credits
 -------

-This project implementation either uses some parts or is partially inspired by the following projects.
+libkern implementation either uses some parts or is partially inspired by the following projects:

-The Linux kernel released under the GNU General Public License (GPL) version 2.0.
+* The Linux kernel released under the GNU General Public License (GPL) version 2.0.

-The glibc library released under the GNU Lesser General Public License (LGPL) version 2.0.
+* The glibc library released under the GNU Lesser General Public License (LGPL) version 2.0.

 License
 -------

-libibase is licensed under the GNU General Public License (GPL) version 2.0 with linking exemption.
+libkern is licensed under the GNU General Public License (GPL) version 2.0 with linking exemption.
 This means you can link to the library with any program, commercial, open source or other.
-However, you cannot modify libgit2 and distribute it without supplying the source.
+However, you cannot modify libkern and distribute it without supplying the source.